learnwu/.github/profile/README.md

 </p>

 <p align="center">
-  <strong>Learn together, grow together.</strong>
+  <strong>Learn With You, Grow With Us</strong>
 </p>

 ---

 Hey Team,

-Welcome to our headquarters for **Learnwu (Learn With You)**.
+Welcome to our headquarters for **Learnwu**.
 Everything we build here is a step forward to make EdTech more impactful!

 ## 🎯 Our Purpose